laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

 Relying on these postulates, the authors then claim that consciousness in AI systems can be tested through the consideration of how many indicator properties (and in what combinations) are present in the system, how confident one is in the theory or idea of consciousness from which the indicator properties are extracted, and how confident one is in the tenet of compuational functionalism.

-## Indicator properties summary
+# Indicator properties summary

 There are many interesting indicator properties discussed and analyzed in the study, but here I'll only discuss a few.
 See Table 1 of [[1]](https://arxiv.org/abs/2308.08708) for a full summary of all indicator properties studies.

 - Recurrent Processing Theory (RPT; [[3]](https://www.cell.com/trends/cognitive-sciences/fulltext/S1364-6613(06)00237-3?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS1364661306002373%3Fshowall%3Dtrue) [[4]](https://www.frontiersin.org/articles/10.3389/fpsyg.2020.00083/full))
-  - RPT-1: Input modules using algorithmic recurrence
+  - RPT-1: Input modules using at least algorithmic recurrence
   - RPT-2: Input modules generating unified perceptual representations
 - Global Workspace Theory (GWT; [[5]](https://www.sscnet.ucla.edu/comm/steen/cogweb/Abstracts/Baars_88.html) [[6]](https://www.pnas.org/doi/full/10.1073/pnas.95.24.14529) [[7]](https://www.cell.com/neuron/fulltext/S0896-6273(11)00258-3?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627311002583%3Fshowall%3Dtrue) [[8]](https://www.cell.com/neuron/fulltext/S0896-6273(20)30052-0?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0896627320300520%3Fshowall%3Dtrue))
   - GWT-1: Multiple modules that can operate in parallel
-  - GWT-2: Limited capacity workspace resulting in information bottleneck and selective attention
+  - GWT-2: Limited capacity global workspace resulting in information bottleneck and selective attention
-  - GWT-3: Global broadcast: module access of workspace information
+  - GWT-3: Module access of workspace information
-  - GWT-4: workspace with state-dependent attention in order to query modules to perform taskes
+  - GWT-4: Global workspace with state-dependent attention in order to query modules to perform tasks
 - Agency and Embodiment (AE)
-  - AE-1: Agency: ability to pursue goals from feedback and selection of outputs
+  - AE-1: Agency: Ability to pursue goals from feedback and selection of outputs
-  - AE-2: Embodiment:  modeling output-input contigencies for perception or control
+  - AE-2: Embodiment:  Modeling output-input contigencies for perception or control

-## Theories, ideas about consciousness
+# Theories, ideas about consciousness

 Now that we have a summary of the indicator properties that were extracted from these theories and ideas, let's try to understand a bit more where these properties come from.